chainwayxyz/citrea-docs/community/README.md

 - [Code of Conduct](./citrea-meetups/code-of-conduct.md)
 - [Resources](./citrea-meetups/resources.md)

-> Application form link below is not public at the moment - TODO.

 To become a Citrea meetup organizer and contribute to the ecosystem, please read the links above first.
-Then, you can fill out the [application form](https://forms.gle/google-form-link-here).
+Then, you can fill out the [application form](https://forms.gle/saqyYXqQLZksiQWG9).
 Citrea team will evaluate your application and get back to you shortly.